adluck/firekyt/replit.md

 ✓ **Created Additional Page Tours** - Built new tour components for Sites, Research, Link Management, and Publishing pages with auto-triggering functionality
 ✓ **Updated PageTourProvider** - Enhanced to handle all new tour components and manage complete tour activation system across all pages
 ✓ **Removed Skip Button on Final Step** - Enhanced user experience by removing skip tour button from final tour step for focused completion
+✓ **FIXED: Smart Empty State Detection** - Completely rebuilt page tour system to only trigger on pages with no existing data (sites, content, widgets, etc.)
+✓ **Enhanced Element Targeting** - Updated tours to use reliable CSS selectors with multiple fallback options instead of missing data-tour attributes
+✓ **Moved Platform Tour to Documentation** - Relocated "Need Help" platform tour button from sidebar to Documentation page for better user experience

 ## User Preferences